saigecarter/DH110-22F-Demo/ASSIGNMENT06/README.md

 **Layout:** I decided to go with a 12 column grid with a 300px margin because I have used that layout in the past, and it is standard.
 I let the Hero section bleed an extra 150px on both sides because Hero sections on websites tend to be wider than the actual content.
 I chose a 12 column grid with a 100px margin based on this being a common standard as well as wanting to fit at least two event cards in a row.
 I played around with the gutter size and ultimately decided on 60px, mainly because I felt like it looked awkward to have the event cards and closer or further apart.
+I utilized an 8 pt grid so that the smaller elements on the page would be multiples of 8px apart in vertical distance, mainly because I had been taught to do this in the past.
 I first chose to have 6 rows, which would contain a 2x2 table of event cards on the page, with a 180px margin and a 80 px gutter, as I wanted the rows to be slightly further apart than columns.
 However, during impression testing, my participant stated that she would have liked to see more than 4 events on the page, which led me to change the 2x2 table of event cards to 3x2 so I could show 6 on the page.
 Due to this, I had to change the layout to having 8 rows rather than 6, but the gutter and margin remained the same.